Pro wrestling oversaturated?

 A&E Biographies

-As previously mentioned, The A&E Biography on Booker T will air tonight, and it should be good.
+As previously mentioned, The A&E Biography on Booker T aired Sunday night, after this column was written, but I assumed it was good.

-It will look at his past, including a stint in jail, before turning his life around.
+It was to look at his past, including a stint in jail, before he turned his life around.

 The debut episode on Austin didn’t share any new information about him that wasn’t already known.
 Roddy Piper’s biography was next and a solid piece, but last weeks on Randy Savage left a lot to be desired.